Welcome, I’m Really Glad You're Here!

 I love vegetables, but I'm a huge picky eater

-I have some of the weirdest picky eating - soy sauce, ketchup, raw tomato (but I love tomato based pasta), pumpkins, most juices, and pickled and fermented foods.
+I have some of the weirdest picky eating - soy sauce, ketchup, raw tomato (but I love tomato based pasta/shakshuka), pumpkins, most juices, and pickled and fermented foods.
 And for some reasons, raw coconut product upset my guts, but cooked are fine

 Hey!
 I got new content over instagram nearly every day!